Thanks for visiting - to mute the background music go to bottom and hit pause.

 Memories II *2005 updates*

 Please visit these other great Burger Chef sites !

 If you remember Burger Chef, then you'll probally remember Red Barn Restaurants

 Check out this web site! http://www.barnbuster.net

 My fondness of Burger Chef comes from a childhood that is so full of memories, I had to call this site Burger Chef Memories.
-I currently work for the fire department as an Assistant Chief for the department here in my community in Louisville KY.
+I am retired from the fire department as an Assistant Chief and still live in Louisville KY.
 If Burger Chef Restaurants had not closed, who knows what job I would have now...
 I worked for the Okolona Burger Chef from 1980-81 just a half mile from where I now live.

 Thanks to all who visit and especially to those who leave feedback in the guestbook!!!!

-Again, THANKS for ALL the comments left in Guestbook !
+Again, THANKS for ALL the comments and stories left in Guestbook !

 *** If you have a question, or an offer of something or photographs,